N-Channel IGBT

 Initial node temperatures, [T1 T2 ...
 Tn] —

-vector of initial temperatures for the Foster model
+the initial temperature vector for the Foster model

 Details

-A vector of absolute temperature values for each element of the Foster model.
+The vector of absolute temperature values of each element of the Foster model.

 Dependencies

-To use this parameter, set the Thermal network parameter to `Cauer model parameterised with Foster coefficients'.
+To use this parameter, set the Thermal network parameter to Cauer model parameterized with Foster coefficients.

 |